Open-IX/BCOP/IX-Connections/BCOP-IX_Connections.md

 Date: 8 October, 2011
 Shepard: NEEDED
 Subject Matter Expert(s) (SME): Michael K. Smith, Florian Hibler
-Status: Draft *(Ratified as a BCOP at the IPBCOP session of NANOG 54 on February 6, 2012.)*
+Status: Draft *(Ratified /possibly different version/ as a BCOP at the IPBCOP session of NANOG 54 on February 6, 2012.)*
-BCOP Subject: Public peering exchange participant/member/client configurtion
+BCOP Subject: Public peering exchange participant/member/client configuration

 This document is intended to be original content authored by the Global Network Engineering Community (GNEC) "at-large" in an organized, democratic, "bottoms-up" approach.